DataDog/hiring-engineers/answers.md

 ###My Dashboard

-A copy of the MySQL database with additional metrics (test.support.random and the number of tables in the database) is displayed in database_integration_dashboard.png.
+A copy of the MySQL database with additional metrics (test.support.random and the number of tables in the database) is displayed in Figure 3.
 The dashboard can also be found at https://app.datadoghq.com/dash/185089/mysql---overview-cloned?live=true&page=0&is_auto=true&from_ts=1474285180288&to_ts=1474288780288&tile_size=xs.

 ![Database Integration](https://raw.githubusercontent.com/shauncarland/hiring-engineers/support-engineer/database_integration_dashboard.png)
+					Figure 3: Integration of MySQL

 ###ScreenBoards Vs TimeBoards